-More comprehensive civic education in public schools across the state can mitigate the access problem that is so prevalent among young voters and instead create a culture where civic participation is the norm.
-Cultivation of involvement with political systems can lay the tracks not only for more regular voters, but better informed voters.
+Absolutely, by creating this involvement with political systems at a young age we can lay the tracks for not only more regular but better informed voters.
 The importance of making the state legislative process more accessible is incredibly visible at the college level, college should not be the first time a student interacts with ways to make legislation and legislators more accessible.
-The conversation around millennial voter turnout is quick to put the blame on the young adult and not the system that actively disenfranchises them.
-This marginalization is perpetuated for people of color, queer identified individuals, people with disabilities, and others for whom the current system creates barriers or actively disenfranchises.
-In addition, increasing civic education ensures that this knowledge is available to students who may not have access to a college degree, by enfranchising voters at a younger age we allow their needs to be more accurately represented by the legislators they play a part in electing.
+In addition this ensures that civic education is available to students who may not have access to a college degree, by enfranchising voters at a younger age we allow their needs to be more accurately represented by the legislators they play a part in electing.
 Therefore an increase in young voters is intrinsically good for higher education because it means legislators will take students our age more seriously.